brettstack/civ6-play-by-cloud-turn-notifier/README.md

 Having issues?
 Reach out to me on Twitter [@AWSBrett](https://twitter.com/AWSbrett) or open a GitHub Issue.

+## Made with <a href="https://codegenie.codes">Code Genie</a>

+Starting a new software project?
+Check out Code Genie - a <a href="https://codegenie.codes">Full Stack App Generator</a> that generates source code based on your project's data model.
+Including:

+1. A React Next.js Web App hosted on Amplify Hosting
+1. Serverless Express REST API running on API Gateway and Lambda
+1. Cognito User Pools for Identity/Authentication
+1. DynamoDB Database
+1. Cloud Development Kit (CDK) for Infrastructure as Code (IAC)
+1. Continuous Integration/Delivery (CI/CD) with GitHub Actions
+1. And more!

 ## Development

 Below is for development purposes only.
 If you're having problems using the service, reach out to me on Twitter [@AWSBrett](https://twitter.com/AWSbrett) or open a GitHub Issue.